processone/xmpp/README.md

 However, the API is quite unstable so far and incompatibilities may be introduced from release to release.
 The stable API will be denoted by `2.x` tag in the future.

+# Dependency

+You need at least Erlang OTP 20.

 # Compiling

 As usual, the following commands are used to obtain and compile the library: